 - An online business located in Pennsylvania is selling taxable products to Pennsylvania residents

-- An out-of-state business selling over $100,000 in taxable goods and services to Pennsylvania.
+- A remote seller or an out-of-state dealer selling over $100,000 in taxable goods and services to Pennsylvania residents.

 What products and services are taxable in Pennsylvania?